FREE TEMPLATES: Flipped Lesson Planning Packet

 While you do want a flipped classroom that is dynamic, interactive, and engaging, you do NOT want to create confusion, increase frustration, or feel out of control.

 That's why it's important to take the time to plan a lesson, especially in flipped and active learning classrooms.

 (If the pop-up box doesn't work for you, contact me to get the packet.)

-Why This Tool Works in Flipped Classrooms and Active Learning Environments:I have used this lesson planning tool in faculty development workshops throughout the country and in my online courses and teaching institutes.
-It has been applied to every discipline in nearly every type of college and university setting.
+Why This Tool Works in Flipped Classrooms and Active Learning Environments:I have used this lesson planning tool in faculty development workshops throughout the country and you can learn more about it in my FLIP It!
+Complete Guide to the Flipped Classroom online course.
+This planning template has been applied to every discipline in nearly every type of college and university setting.